 Ory’s Department of Veterans Affairs file gives a release date as August 31, 1960 (the January 1, 1961 U.S. Army Register gives his retirement as the following day, with a rank of colonel).
 Colonel Ory’s obituary in The Atlanta Constitution (Atlanta, Georgia) states that he and his wife Bernice had a son and a daughter.
 His headstone at Chattanooga National Cemetery in Tennessee lists him as a veteran of World War II and Korea.

-1st Lieutenant Ponton was listed as a member of the 32nd Station Hospital as of December 24, 1942.
-He appeared on an organizational chart from May or June 1943 with the following duties:
+Although he left the unit prior to the earliest 32nd Station Hospital officer roster, 1st Lieutenant Ponton’s name did appear on a December 24, 1942 list of 32nd Station Hospital officers.
+He also appeared on an organizational chart from May or June 1943 with the following duties:

 - Cust. of Hosp.
 Fund